jamiejamiebobamie/Tic-Tac-Toe-with-Q-Reinforcement-Learning/notes.md

 }
 ### Out of a 400,000 games:
-The player who goes first has a 58% chance of winning. the accuracy of the built model is 96% when the player goes first and a 77-79% when going second.
+The player who goes first has a 58% chance of winning.
+The accuracy of the built model is 96% when the player goes first and a 77-79% when going second.